 Trip 'supervisors' being accompanied by their husband/partner and/or children should be discouraged and not be counted in the ratio.
 Research indicates that this has proven to compromise the interests of the group as a whole.
-If a joint visit is arranged with another school so that both schools share supervision, employees of the other school may be included in calculating the appropriate ratio.
-If female students are going on the visit, a male employee should be accompanied by a female employee and vice-versa.
-However if compliance would result in difficulties for small groups of students, the Headmaster has discretion in this matter in the light of the nature and
+If a joint visit is arranged with another school so that both schools share supervision, employees of the other school may be included in calculating the

-2015-2016 V2 050116 duration of the proposed visit and the ages of the students concerned.
-The requirement is primarily for the protection of employees.
-Parent and other Adult Helpers, whilst it is accepted that other suitable adults may play a useful role in connection with accompanying school visits, they should not be taken into account in the calculation of the minimum number of employees required to supervise the group as set out above.
-The Headmaster may, however, make exceptions to this general rule for instance for - $\ \square$ Groups of 20 or more students where there are at least two staff members accompanying the group. • Formatted: Bullets and Numbering $\hfill\square$ Parents or other suitable adults should only be allowed to accompany the visit if: • Formatted: Bullets and Numbering $\hfill\Box$ Their inclusion is expressly approved by the Headmaster who should reserve the right to refuse any offer of help. • Formatted: Bullets and Numbering $\Box$ They have been informed of the nature of the visit and made aware of their duties and responsibilities. • Formatted: Bullets and Numbering 12.2 Alcohol Adults accompanying visits should be clearly informed of the School's policy in connection with the consumption of alcohol.
-Employees Conveying Students in Minibuses or Private Cars The use of private cars should be discouraged.
-Before allowing an employee to drive a minibus or to use his/her own car to transport students, the Headmaster should check as appropriate that the employee: $\Box$ Has a satisfactory driving licence (employees must bring any endorsements to the attention of the Head). • Formatted: Bullets and Numbering $\Box$ Has fully comprehensive insurance [which covers use for the purposes of his/her employer's business]. • Formatted: Bullets and Numbering $\Box$ Before being authorised to drive minibuses school employees are required to attend a minibus familiarisation course • Formatted: Bullets and Numbering Whenever employees are driving, the risk assessment relevant to the trip must also include reasonable measures to control driver fatigue.
-12.2 Hazardous Activities Where hazardous activities are involved it is important to ensure that appropriate employees accompanying the visit are qualified and competent and that all equipment used is to the appropriate safety standards and properly maintained.
-It is possible for the activities to be undertaken at a specialist centre where properly maintained equipment and qualified and competent staff are ; Oak Heights school is committed to safeguarding and promoting the welfare of our pupils and expects all staff and volunteers to share this commitment.
-It is our aim that all pupils fulfil their potential.
-61 available.
+Groups of 20 or more students where there are at least two staff members accompanying the group.

+Parents or other suitable adults should only be allowed to accompany the visit if:

+Their inclusion is expressly approved by the Headmaster who should reserve the right to refuse any offer of help.

+They have been informed of the nature of the visit and made aware of their duties and responsibilities.

+12.2 Alcohol

+Adults accompanying visits should be clearly informed of the School's policy in connection with the consumption of alcohol.

+Employees Conveying Students in Minibuses or Private Cars

+The use of private cars should be discouraged.
+Before allowing an employee to drive a minibus or to use his/her own car to transport students, the Headmaster should check as appropriate that the employee:

+Has a satisfactory driving licence (employees must bring any endorsements to the attention of the Head).

+Has fully comprehensive insurance [which covers use for the purposes of his/her employer's business].

+Before being authorised to drive minibuses school employees are required to attend a minibus familiarisation course

+Whenever employees are driving, the risk assessment relevant to the trip must also include reasonable measures to control driver fatigue.

+12.2 Hazardous Activities

+Where hazardous activities are involved it is important to ensure that appropriate employees accompanying the visit are qualified and competent and that all equipment used is to the appropriate safety standards and properly maintained.
+It is possible for the activities to be undertaken at a specialist centre where properly maintained equipment and qualified and competent staff are available.
 It is important that parents are informed in writing of any hazardous activities to be undertaken and that these are specifically mentioned when applying for travel insurance e.g. mountain walking, rock climbing, water-sports, pony trekking etc.